lankydan/datastax-java-driver/datastax-cassandra-driver.md

   }
 }
 ```
-There is a bit more core here when compared to a similar setup using Spring Data (this class isn't even needed when combined with Spring Boot's auto-configuration) but class itself is pretty simple.
-The basic setup of the `Cluster` and `Session` beans shown here is the bare minimum required for the driver to work and will likely remain the same for any application you write, with more methods provided to add any additional configuration to make it suitable for your usecase.
+There is a bit more core here when compared to a similar setup using Spring Data (this class isn't even needed when combined with Spring Boot's auto-configuration) but the class itself is pretty simple.
+The basic setup of the `Cluster` and `Session` beans shown here is the bare minimum required for the application to work and will likely remain the same for any application you write.
+More methods are provided so you can add any additional configuration to make them suitable for your usecase.

-Using values from `application.properties` we set the host address, cluster name and port of the `Cluster`.
+By using values from `application.properties` we set the host address, cluster name and port of the `Cluster`.
 The `Cluster` is then used to create a `Session`.
 There are two options to choose from when doing this, setting the default keyspace or not.
 If you want to set the default keyspace then all you need to do is use the below code instead.
 ```java
 @Bean
 public Session session(Cluster cluster, @Value("${cassandra.keyspace}") String keyspace) throws IOException {